St Joseph's Parish Birtley gains CAFOD Live Simply Award

 Our Parish of St Josephs has recently been registered for the CAFOD Live Simply Award.

-The Live Simply Award is an opportunity for our parish community, people, local Catholic schools and parish groups, to respond to Pope Francis’s invitation in Laudato Si (See below) in practical way by, in the words attributed to among others, Ghandi and Mother Theresa and used by a wide range of religious leaders “that we live simply so that others may simply live.”
+The Live Simply Award is an opportunity for our parish community, our Catholic schools and parish groups, to respond to Pope Francis’s invitation in Laudato Si (See below) in practical way by, in the words attributed to among others, Gandi and Mother Teresa and used by a wide range of religious leaders “that we live simply so that others may simply live.”

 At the Annual General Meeting of the Church Pastoral Council in April 2019, Father Jim O’Keefe got our Parish Live Simply Award off to a good start with his inspirational talk “The Scandal of Our Time.”